 This soup is fairly easy to make and requires a food processor in order to get the right texture.

-I couldn’t wait to dive in and eat the soup once I made it, but patience is key.
+I couldn’t wait to dive in and eat the strawberry gazpacho soup recipe once I made it, but patience is key.
 Allow the soup to rest in the refrigerator for at least one hour – or even better – overnight.
 The flavors will develop as will the rich red color of the soup.

-I personally found the strawberry gazpacho summer soup to be quite refreshing.
+I personally found this strawberry gazpacho soup recipe to be quite refreshing.
 It’s not sweet at all – well, just a little sweetness – and you’ll also taste a bit of tangy balsamic vinegar with every bite.
 Make sure you use ripe strawberries and fresh tomatoes – as you’ll taste these flavors right away.
 All the fruits and vegetables come together really nicely to form a bold, flavorful and healing summer soup…. my only wish is that I had doubled the recipe.
 It went fast.
 Way too fast!

 I hope you enjoy making and eating this summery strawberry gazpacho soup this summer.
 It’s so refreshing and bold – you can’t go wrong and your body will thank you too.